 The Importance Of Dual Diagnosis Care

 As evidenced, these disorders can cause very extreme and discordant thoughts and behaviors within an individual; on the inside, living within the spectrum of these mental illnesses, a person may grow to become very overwhelmed and despondent.
 Living untreated within these mental illnesses may cause other co-occurring disorders to surface as well, including depression and anxiety.
-As a person struggles to cope within the turbulent state of their mind and life, many may turn to substance abuse in an attempt to calm this inner storm.
+As a person struggles to cope with the turbulent state of their mind and life, many may turn to substance abuse in an attempt to calm this inner storm.
 So begins a vicious cycle.

 Drugs and alcohol begin to change a person, at the center of these changes lies a sobering truth—substance use and addiction change your brain’s very chemistry.
 As these changes progress, many mental illnesses actually begin to grow worse, as numerous symptoms are actually exacerbated by the abused substance.
 In order to counter this, a person may consume more of their drug of abuse, thus fueling this negative cycle.
-Because of this, it is critical that any person who struggles with a co-occurring disorder, including personality disorders, receive not only substance abuse treatment, but dual diagnosis care, so that both disorders are treated together.
-This ensures a person has the highest chance of sobriety and a sound recovery.
+Because of this, it is critical that any person who struggles with a co-occurring disorder, including personality disorders, receive not only substance abuse treatment but dual diagnosis care so that both disorders are treated together.
+This ensures a person has the highest chance of sobriety and sound recovery.

 How Are These Disorders Treated?

 Like substance abuse and addiction, personality disorders are treated by a variety of psychotherapies or “talk therapies,” and at times, certain medications.
 What is fortunate about this similar approach, is that in some instances one form of therapy may have the dual benefit of treating both simultaneously.
 Interestingly enough, a dynamic method of therapy that is often employed within substance abuse programs actually originated as a means to treat borderline personality disorder.
 Dialectical behavioral therapy has great applications in treating some personality disorders and substance abuse.
-Cognitive behavioral therapy has also shown promise.
+Cognitive-behavioral therapy has also shown promise.
 If this need is not met in a singular form, various other therapies or modalities will be employed until the proper approach is met.